Akshay-Ravi/smart-city-web/README.md

 ```
  > Note : I'm using webpack for this - click [here](https://webpack.js.org/guides/getting-started) if you want to know more about webpack.
 Else, just run the command and move on.

+ > This command will continue watching for any changes to the code, and automatically recompile when any changes are detected.

-6. Run any webserver of your choice (I prefer python's built in SimpleHTTPServer)
+6. Open a separate terminal and run any webserver of your choice (I prefer python's built in SimpleHTTPServer)
 ```bash
 python -m "SimpleHTTPServer"
 ```